DannyArends/CTLmapping/doc/joss/2016/paper.md

-The core CTLmapping algorithm is written in standalone C making it easy to integrate the CTL mapping algorithm into other languages that allow calling C functions.
-As a proof of concept the CTL repository provides bindings for the D language.
+The core CTLmapping algorithm is written in standalone C making it easy to integrate the CTL mapping algorithm into other languages that support bindings to C functions.
+As a proof of concept the CTL repository provides bindings for the [D programming language](http://dlang.org/).

-CTL has been integrated into GeneNetwork (GN), a FOSS framework for web-based genetics that can be deployed anywhere [@Sloan:2016].
+CTL has been integrated into
+[GeneNetwork (GN)](http://genenetwork.org/), a FOSS framework for web-based genetics that can be deployed anywhere [@Sloan:2016].
 This allows results from CTL mapping to be interactively explored using the GeneNetwork web interface.
 Additionally results from CTL mapping can be visualized by plotting routines provided by the R package and results can be exported to external tools (such as Cytoscape [@Cytoscape:2003]) for visualization and interactive exploration.

 # Example datasets